*Note: All data is from the 1985 tournament to the present.

 |2016||No. 10 Syracuse||No. 1 Virginia||68-62|

-The No. 10 seeds are 55-85 against No. 7 seeds to date in the NCAA tournament, including a 3-1 mark in the 2019 NCAA Tournament, and 11-15 in games decided by three points or less.
+No. 10 seeds are 55-85 against No. 7 seeds to date in the NCAA tournament, including a 3-1 mark in the 2019 NCAA Tournament, and 11-15 in games decided by three points or less.
 While large 10-7 upsets aren't unusual, blowouts are.
-West Virginia had the widest margin of victory for a 10 seed when it beat Temple, 82-52, in 1998.
+West Virginia had the widest margin of victory for a No. 10 seed when it beat Temple, 82-52, in 1998.
 West Virginia used that momentum to beat second-seeded Cincinnati in the second round on a banked-in, game-winning shot before it lost against Utah by three points in the Sweet 16.

-Last year, three No. 10 seeds – Florida, Minnesota and Iowa – advanced to the second round.
+In 2019, three No. 10 seeds – Florida, Minnesota and Iowa – advanced to the second round.
 Those three teams won by an average of 8.7 points in the first round but each one of them lost to a No. 2 seed in the Round of 32.
 Iowa, however, took Tennessee to overtime before losing 83-77.
 No. 10 seed Minnesota lost to No. 2 seed Michigan State by 20 points and No. 10 seed Florida lost to No. 2 seed Michigan by 15.